jamy015/slack-latex-bot/README.md

 Powered by [QuickLaTeX](http://quicklatex.com/).

+## Packages (`\usepackage`)

+The LaTeX Bot loads a [generous set](https://github.com/jamy015/slack-latex-bot/blob/master/default_preamble.txt) of packages for maximum versatility.
+If you're missing a package, don't hesitate to [open an issue](https://github.com/jamy015/slack-latex-bot/issues/new?title=Missing%20package).

 ## Disclaimer

 Your formulae are processed by [QuickLaTeX](http://quicklatex.com/).
 I am not responsible for their policies (e.g. with regards to data retention and/or confidentiality).